openresty/openresty-systemtap-toolkit/README.markdown

 ngx-lua-shdict
 -------

+This tool analyzes shared memory dict and tracks dict operations in the specified running nginx process.

-This tool fetches the data from the shared memory dict by the specified dict and key.
+You can specify the `-f` option to fetches the data from the shared memory dict by the specified dict and key.
 Specify the `--raw` option when you need dump the raw value of the given key.

+Similarly, you can specify the `-w` option to track dict writing:

+Specify the `--lua51` option when you're using the standard Lua 5.1 interpreter in your Nginx build, or `--luajit20` if LuaJIT 2.0 is used instead.
+Currently only LuaJIT is supported.

+Here's a sample command:

+Fetches the data from the shared memory dict
     # assuming the nginx worker pid is 5050

-    $ ./ngx-lua-shdict -p 5050 --dict dogs --key Jim Tracing 5050 (/opt/nginx/sbin/nginx)...
+    $ ./ngx-lua-shdict -p 5050 -f --dict dogs --key Jim --luajit20 Tracing 5050 (/opt/nginx/sbin/nginx)...

     type: LUA_TBOOLEAN